Machine Identity Rotation: Securing Non-Human Identities

 Machine identity rotation is not just a theoretical concept; it's a practical necessity for modern security.
 By automating the process of credential updates, organizations can proactively defend against evolving threats and maintain a robust security posture.

-In the next section, we'll explore the practical aspects of implementing machine identity rotation and the key steps involved.
+We'll explore the practical aspects of implementing machine identity rotation and the key steps involved.

 Implementing Machine Identity Rotation